toliv/portfolio-site/app/blog/posts/cd-github-actions.md

 We use Github's Merge Queue [0] to help validate merging code that relies on common state such as database migrations.

 Since the merge queue inherently handles concurrency by queuing merge requests and offering parameters such as minimum and maximum number of PRs to merge, we felt this was a good place to start.
+I will also note, my previous experience with Gitlab Merge Train led me to this perception of the Merge Queue.
 Our attempt at modifying our `merge-queue.yml` Action file to facilitate this looked like

 ```yml
 name: Merge Queue